OLD BEIJING DINNER TOUR

 LEARN THE HISTORY BEHIND THE DISHES

 With more than 5,000 years of culinary history, China pairs its best dishes with great stories.
-Find out the legends behind the country’s original dumplings and the noodles with an impossible-to-write name.
+Find out the legends behind the country’s original dumplings and the cooking methods brought to Beijing by Kublai Khan's army.

 MASTER THE DIP-BOIL METHOD